jetbrains-academy/kotlin-onboarding-collections/backToTheFutureServer/backToTheFutureServerInKotlin/task.md

 [//]: # (LinkedList is an efficient data structure for inserting or deleting elements )

-[//]: # (at the beginning of the list, because you only need to change the links between the elements, )
+[//]: # (at the beginning of the list because you only need to change the links between the elements, )

 [//]: # (rather than moving all the elements after the insertion or deletion point.)